Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 ## Autoresizing Mask

-Anchorage sets the `translatesAutoresizingMaskIntoConstraints` property to `false` on the *left* hand side of the expression, so you should never need to set th
+Anchorage sets the `translatesAutoresizingMaskIntoConstraints` property to `false` on the *left* hand side of the expression, so you should never need to set this property manually.
+This is important to be aware of in case the container view relies on `translatesAutoresizingMaskInto